Software Release Management and QA’s Multi-Faceted Role

 The Bonus Round: Continuous Improvement

 Here’s something else to chew on: QA’s value doesn’t just stop once the software is out.
-Through ongoing monitoring and feedback loops, they’re continually gathering data and insights that can be funnelled back into the development process.
+Through ongoing monitoring and feedback loops, they’re continually gathering data and insights that can be funneled back into the development process.
 This sets the stage for not just reactive fixes but proactive improvements, making each release better than the last.

 5. Navigating Challenges in QA for Release Management: Thriving Amidst Chaos